-*Please note that this border crossing has been intermittently closed for the past 11 months due to the ongoing pandemic.
+*Please note that this border crossing has been intermittently closed since the start of the pandemic but as of 2022 has been mostly open.
 Please check with local operators for the most up-to-date information.

 Wanna go to Yemen?
 Start your research with my Yemen Travel Guide

 It’s possible to pick up your visa on arrival at the Yemen-Oman border at Surfeet, though it’s not as straightforward as just that.
 You’ll first need to arrange a trip with a fixer on the Yemeni side who can secure an approval letter from the Ministry of Tourism.
 For this, you’ll need to provide your fixer with a scan of your passport in order for them to apply for the approval letter.